aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/protection/remove/_index.md

 weight: 30
 ---

-This REST API allows you to remove the protection from the document (unprotects the document).

-Password is required.
+This REST API removes a protection.

-The resource properties are given below:
+The important properties are described below:

 |Property Name|Type|Description|
 | :- | :- | :- |